-Kim Marks Malone, APR, Senior Communications Consultant
+Kim Marks Malone, APR, Executive Communications Consultant

 Kim Marks Malone is an accredited PR professional, a retired Navy public affairs officer, a part-time PR consultant, and a full-time public relations and journalism professor at the University of Memphis and the adviser for the university's student-run strategic communication firm, Meeman 901 Strategies.